openshifttips/web/notes/rhcos-image-troubleshooting.md

 emoji: 🧰
 ---

 During an upgrade, due to issues, the wrong RHCOS image may be booted to.
 When the user performs an `oc describe node`, the error shown is `unexpected on-disk state validating against rendered-worker`.
-While the following steps aren't intended to determine root cause of the issue, they may be used as a quick fix to pivot and reboot to the previous good known RHCOS image.
+While the following steps aren't intended to determine root cause of the issue, they may be used as a quick fix to recover and successfully upgrade.

 To confirm the issue:
 ```oc